-- Specific aspects of safeguarding, signs and indicators, categories of abuse (Familial and Contextual) have been amalgamated with previous appendices and are now found in the Appendices 1 - 17. - Throughout policy document reference to peer-on-peer abuse has been changed to child-on-child abuse to reflect the changes in KCSiE 2022
+- Specific aspects of safeguarding, signs and indicators, categories of abuse (Familial and Contextual) have been amalgamated with previous appendices and are now found in the Appendices 1 - 17. - Throughout policy document reference to peer-on-peer abuse has been changed to childon-child abuse to reflect the changes in KCSiE 2022

 Title Page Logos updated Policy and key personnel tables added (incl.
-Online Safety Co- ord and Governor/Trustee) Contents Contents list amended in response to changes made in policy and placed in table Terminology Reference to '25 years if a care leaver' Safeguarding Legislations and Guidance Hyperlinks added to these key documents Policy Principles, Aims and Vison New paragraph added in the section 'supporting and protecting children' Safe School, Safe Staff Information formatted to flow chart Roles and Responsibilities Governors section - Paragraph added to reflect new KCSiE Governor safeguarding training advice Recognising and responding to Flow chart added to outline procedures for responding to a Safeguarding Concerns concern.
+Online Safety Co-ord and Governor/Trustee) Contents Contents list amended in response to changes made in policy and placed in table Terminology Reference to '25 years if a care leaver' Safeguarding Legislations and Hyperlinks added to these key documents Guidance Policy Principles, Aims and Vison New paragraph added in the section 'supporting and protecting children' Safe School, Safe Staff Information formatted to flow chart Roles and Responsibilities Governors section - Paragraph added to reflect new KCSiE Governor safeguarding training advice Recognising and responding to Flow chart added to outline procedures for responding to Safeguarding Concerns a concern.
 Table included outlining the additional information available in the appendices.
 Allegations Against Staff Flow chart on procedures added Appendix 1 Categories of Abuse Information added about Mongolian Blue Spot Appendix 11 Mental Health Additional resources and information added by hyperlink.
+Appendix 11 Mental Health Additional resources and information added by hyperlin